Development of Windows Vista: Longhorn "Omega-13" or Milestone 8/9

 Build 5048's closer resemblance to Windows XP than to the prior Longhorn builds from 2003 and 2004 surprised many, leading well-known Windows enthusiast Paul Thurrott to write: "My thoughts are not positive, not positive at all.
 This is a painful build to have to deal with after a year of waiting, a step back in some ways.
 I hope Microsoft has surprises up their sleeves.
 This has the makings of a train wreck."
 Months later, Thurrott stated that the Vista development process has since recovered in the more recent builds.

-Build 5060 (Pre-beta 1) (build date of April 17, 2005) was shown at WinHEC 2005 alongside other builds and featured no major difference to Build 5048, apart from a new-style logon screen and default desktop wallpaper.
-The Aero glass theme was more finalized and is very similar to the official release of Vista.
+Build 5060 (Pre-beta 1) (vbl_wcp_avalon) (build date of April 17, 2005) was shown at WinHEC 2005 alongside other builds and featured no major differences to Build 5048 aside from a new logon screen and default desktop wallpaper.
+The Aero glass theme was refined and looked similar to the one used in the final release of Vista.
 These new features were carried over to later builds.